Keep Truckin$150 + $20 monthly fee

 The main reasons for using KeepTruckin cellular ELD are to allow fleet admins to get: driver performance, IFTA, fuel consumption, fault codes, and GPS information in real-time.

 You must first install and assign the KeepTruckin ELD when you want to use it.

 However, you don’t need an administrator to help you assign the ELDs.
 The following step by step guide will help you easily do it on your own:

 - Install the KeepTruckin ELD in the vehicle; ensure that the engine is off when locating the diagnostic port.

 - On the other side of the cable, attach KeepTruckin ELD.
 Screw down the thumbscrews on the 15-pin connector to secure your cable to the ELD.

-- If you have added vehicles, click ‘options’ then ‘edit vehicle’.
+- If you have added vehicles, click “Options” then “Edit Vehicle”.

 - Click “+ Assign ELD” in the vehicle profile which is under the Electronic Logging Device section